 Take your time and focus on the longer term

 As mentioned earlier, all investments go up and down over time.
 But generally, the longer you invest, the more chance there is of your investments being able to ride the ups and downs of the market.
 That's why investing for the long term (at least five years) is a good idea.

 If you're a pension saver under 45, for example, you're in a great position to invest for the long term and may be prepared to accept more risk.
 With at least a decade until you can legally access your savings and, more realistically, nearer to 20 years before you will, your investment should have enough time to withstand any market dips.

 Try to avoid putting all your eggs in one basket

-If you keep all your eggs in one basket, you risk losing the lot.
+As the saying goes, if you keep all your eggs in one basket, you risk losing the lot.
 The same applies in investments.
 If you invest in one thing, which then falls in value, you would then make a loss on your whole investment.
 Make sure you're investing your money in lots of different things, like shares, property and bonds, for example.
 Diversification is the technical term.
 With diversification, if some of your investments are doing badly, potential losses may be balanced out by other assets performing well.

 Or smoothing may be used, where the fund manager holds back some of the returns earned during periods of good performance and uses them to reduce losses when things aren't going so well.